simplyblock-io/spdk-csi/README.md

 Simplyblock logical volumes supports encryption at rest by leveraging [crypro bdev](https://spdk.io/doc/bdev.html) module using SPDK Software Accel framework.

-The framework internally uses AES_XTS cipher which is used to sequence arbitary length of block data.
+The framework internally uses AES_XTS cipher which is used to sequence arbitrary length of block data.
 This type of cipher is standardly used in backup software.

 AES_XTS cipher requires 2 keys of length either 16 bytes of 32 bytes.
 The hex value of the key can be generated using the command.